boazapt/PAfromUTRbyDL/README.md

 ## Introduction

-This project is a deep leanrning based prediction model for Protein Abundance levels based on the 50nt upstream of the start codon (UTR5)
+This project is a deep leanrning prediction model for Protein Abundance levels based on the 50nt upstream of the start codon (UTR5)

 ## Files:
 1. XXX - jupyter notebook for training and evaluating the networks models